AA/PPS 02.02.31 - Student-Funded Tutoring

 During each long-term semester, SLAC will routinely evaluate tutors’ performance using an electronic survey questionnaire and make appropriate judgments about their continuation of employment.

 Each semester SLAC will compile and maintain records which indicate the number of tutoring requests and referrals by academic course and private tutor.

 Position Date Director, Student Learning Assistance Center April 1 ENY

-This PPS has been approved by the following individuals in their official capacities and represents Texas State Academic Affairs policy and procedure from the date of this document until superseded.
+This PPS has been approved by the following individual in their official capacity and represents Texas State Academic Affairs policy and procedure from the date of this document until superseded.

 Director, Student Learning Assistance Center; senior reviewer of this PPS

 Assistant Vice President for Academic Services